Participation of representatives of the Institute of International Relations in the International Forum on Cultural Diplomacy

 In his speech, Ukrainian Foreign Minister Andriy Sybiga emphasised that cultural diplomacy today is part of our diplomacy of strength.
 It is a very powerful tool of influence.

-During the forum, the first "Dalga" award was presented, established by the Ministry of Foreign Affairs of Ukraine and the Ukrainian Institute to honour laureates for their contribution to the promotion of the Ukrainian and Crimean Tatar languages.
+The forum also saw the first presentation of the Dalga Award, established by the Ukrainian Ministry of Foreign Affairs and the Ukrainian Institute to recognise laureates for their contribution to promoting the Ukrainian and Crimean Tatar languages.

-"By strengthening our culture and language, we strengthen our roots, affirm our national identity and shape a worldview based on our own history and traditions," said Andriy Sybiga.
+"By strengthening our culture and language, we strengthen our roots, affirm our national identity and shape a worldview based on our own history and traditions." - Andriy Sybiga

 According to the minister, Ukrainian President Volodymyr Zelensky has prioritised culture for the coming year.
-In this context, Ukrainian diplomacy will continue to work on attracting international funds to strengthen support for cultural development.
+In this context, Ukrainian diplomacy will continue to work to attract international funds to strengthen support for cultural development.

 The Department of International Organisations and Diplomatic Service expresses its sincere gratitude to the Ukrainian Institute and the Ministry of Foreign Affairs of Ukraine for the invitation, as well as for their ongoing partnership, expert support and fruitful long-term cooperation in providing internships for students at the Institute of International Relations and Diplomacy of Taras Shevchenko National University of Kyiv.